GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 - **Burn Rate Triggers**: Ensure you have created 2 burn rate alerts for all your SLOs (8 in total).
   - These alerts should be configured to trigger at different burn rates (e.g., 1.5-2.0x for slow burn, 10x for fast burn) to capture varying levels of degradation.
+- You've identified 2 problematic SLOs.
-- **Alert Activity**: While the exact number of alerts triggered will vary depending on the system's behavior, you should expect 3 alerts.
+- [Optional] **Alert Activity**: While the exact number of alerts triggered will vary depending on the system's behavior, you should expect 3 alerts.
 Both burn rate alerts should fire for the "Chat Latency" SLO, and the slow burn rate alert should fire for the "Chat Engagement SLO".

 ### Learning Resources